kennethloeffler/anatta/docs/programming-model/ecs-basics.md

 -- This won't error because we've just defined the tag.
 CollectionService:GetTagged("OhNo!")
 ```
-This helps for debugging simple problems like typos in tag names.
+This helps when debugging simple problems like typos in tag names.

 ### Getting the data we want

 ### Making expressive queries

-## Replacing `Instance`
+## Now what?
+We have our new and improved `CollectionService` API - now what can we do with it?

+### `Instance` and object identity
+There's still one key difference